 I must warn you though, this next bit gets very very muddy.
 So if you want to avoid the mud, turn back here.
 Saying that, it might not be so bad during summer.

-Walking the loop back to Lud’s Church
+Circular walk back to Lud’s Church

 If you are following me, go left here, then at the next junction with a trail signpost, go left again. (note: If you want to head to The Roaches, you will turn right.
 Just follow the signs and they will lead you there).

-Taking the left trail, it will lead you back to Lud’s Church.
+Taking the left path, it will lead you back to Lud’s Church.
 As I said, some bits are very very muddy, and I had to do a bit of hopping about to try to avoid it.

 There are some bits where there is an open area where I felt the trail wasn’t so obvious, but just look around and you will find it.
 When you spot it, it will then become obvious.